Skip to main content

 But it turns out OldWeb already exists.

 What would a modern-day Ouija board look like?
 To begin with, I think the letters should be arranged in a QWERTY layout instead of alphabetical order.
-It should also be USB-powered and have at least one LED.
+It should also have USB, and at least one LED.
 Perhaps it could include some of the symbols commonly found on a modern keyboard, such as emojis — the dead you’re trying to contact will increasingly be using those.

 The board could be turned into a keyboard or an absolute pointing device, Wacom-tablet style, using the planchette as a mouse.
 It might even be possible to drive the planchette itself using magnets.